-Are you following dozens of forums, articles and buying courses in order to move your development skills and career to your next level?
+Are you following dozens of forums and articles and buying courses in order to move your development skills and career to the next level?

-I am too, but more often than not, after completing them I realise that there is still a HUGE amount of work left to be done, to connect all the pieces together and make them work on a real application.
-I found that even though a course was providing comprehensive knowledge on coroutines it didn't mean that I knew how to integrate them with Retrofit, Live data or Hilt.
-And because another course was extensive on Test Driven Development after completing it I didn't know how to write an application with TDD using the latest Android tech stack.
+I am, too, but more often than not, after completing them, I realize that there is still a HUGE amount of work left to be done to connect all the pieces together and make them work on a real application.
+I found that even though a course was providing comprehensive knowledge on coroutines, it didn't mean that I knew how to integrate them with Retrofit, Live data, or Hilt.
+And because another course was extensive on Test Driven Development after completing it, I didn't know how to write an application with TDD using the latest Android tech stack.

-After buying courses, reading articles & forums and a couple of months of hands-on practise I have finally learned how to combine Android 11 best development practises in an Android application.
+After buying courses, reading articles & forums, and a couple of months of hands-on practice, I have finally learned how to combine Android 11 best development practices in an Android application.

 I created this course to make the process easier for you!
 You are going to learn how to combine